-MET for crude oil will be differentiated not only by production volumes but also by type of sales.
-For 2010, MET is expected to range between 6%-19% and in 2011 from 7%-20%.
-Much lower revenues from domestic deliveries will be taxed at half the international sales rates.
-Additionally the tax base for volumes sold domestically will not be linked to the international oil price but rather to the domestic price.
-On this basis the Company would anticipate a MET rate on its domestic sales in 2011 to be 3.5%.
+MET for crude oil is differentiated not only by production volumes but also by type of sales.
+Domestic deliveries are taxed at half the international sales rates.
+Additionally the tax base for volumes sold domestically is not linked to the international oil price but rather to the domestic price.
+On this basis the Company would anticipate a MET rate on its domestic sales in 2012 to be 2.5%.